Step your cycling skills up a gear with some of the fantastic activities offered through Scouting.

 Whether you’re keen on the rush of mountain biking, have your dream bike hike planned, are a Leader wanting to take your youth members on cycling adventures or want to know your bike better, the Scout Cycling Team can deliver practical help and great advice.

-For full information, dates, prices and registration links check out our 2019 team calendar here.
+For full information, dates, prices and registration links click the button above.

 The Scout Cycling Team has qualified and trainee Mountain Bike Leaders who can run a variety of mountain biking courses and events:

-- Come & Try Mountain Biking: a three-hour taster experience
+- Come & Try Mountain Biking (OAS Stage 3-4): a three-hour taster experience

-- Intro to MTB: a day-long introduction to the technical skills of mountain biking
+- Intro to MTB (OAS Stage 4-5): a day-long introduction to the technical skills of mountain biking

-- Intermediate MTB Skills: a day-long event to further develop MTB skills
+- Intermediate MTB Skills (OAS Stage 6-7): a day-long event to further develop MTB skills

-- Intermediate Ride days/weekends: social rides and events for MTB riders
+- Intermediate Ride days/weekends (OAS Stage 6-7): social rides and events for MTB riders

 The Scout Cycling Team runs several cycling events that are open for youth members to participate throughout the year, such as: